 When Michelle was 15 months old, she picked a tomato and ate it like an apple!
 It just seems to taste better when you have grown it yourself.

 Sanity – Mostly mine!
-I have found the garden to be a great way to take a time out when our family is stressing.
-It is also a great way to redirect some of that boundless energy the children have that tends to get out of control if contained in the house.
+I have found gardening to be a great way to take a time out when our family is stressing.
+It is also a great way to redirect some of that boundless energy with the children that tends to get out of control if contained in the house.

 Prosperity – Last summer, my children decided at a family meeting that they wanted to have “Chuckie Cheese Night” once a week.
 I told them that was a great idea and that they needed to figure out a way to create the money as I was not willing to fund it at 100%.
 So they came up with the idea of selling vegetables from the garden.
 A wooden stand was constructed by my significant other, Chris.
 He is always a supporter of the children’s creative ideas.
 The kids painted it with vegetable pictures and a large “Garden Goods for Sale” sign.
 They set up shop and are they prosperous!
 One afternoon, they made $22 in 2 hours, mostly from artichokes!
 From this experience, they have learned they can create the money to get what they want in life.
 Instead of telling them, “I can’t afford it” when they ask for something, I say, “How many vegetables could you sell to create the money for that?”